-Exporting to a PDF File (Report Builder and SSRS)
+Export a paginated report to a PDF File (Report Builder)

 The PDF renderer is a physical page renderer and, therefore, has pagination behavior that differs from other renderers such as HTML and Excel.
 This topic provides PDF renderer-specific information and describes exceptions to the rules.

 You can create and modify paginated report definition (.rdl) files in Microsoft Report Builder, Power BI Report Builder, and in Report Designer in SQL Server Data Tools.